AGraves33/Portfolio/README.md

 - Created a logistic regression model to see if attendance had an influence on the outcome of the game.
 - Tested whether attendance was statistically significant using NumPy and a Wald chi-square test.
 - Analyzed social media data of teams to compare to fan attendance.
--Value: Demonstration knowledge in Pandas, webscraping, NumPy, and large language models.
+- Value: Demonstration knowledge in Pandas, webscraping, NumPy, and large language models.

 Google Playstore Data Cleaning<br/>
 - Used Pandas library to find incorecct data and null values.